What is a Copyright?

 • Original authorship on a website

-Like patents and trademarks, the federal government provides the creator of original work with copyright protection.
-The U.S. Copyright Office grants that protection vs. the PTO.
-Unlike patents and trademarks, certain rights come with the creation of an original work.
-Those rights apply even without applying to the federal government for registration.
+Unlike patents and trademarks, certain rights come with creating an original work.
+And those rights apply even without applying to the federal government for registration.

 Content Not Protected by Copyright Law